nascimento1195/time-series-analysis-PM10/README.md

 All the code is commented, so all my steps towards the development of the model are explained there.

+There are two data files, they are the same except for the extensios (.txt and .xls).
+Feel free to use the one you prefer.

 ## Author

 * [Matheus Julio Nascimento](https://www.linkedin.com/in/matheus-nascimento-88b8b0168/)